andybak/django-graphql/README.md

 to try it out:

 - download code
-- pip install -r requirements.py
+- pip install -r requirements.txt
 - python scratchpad.py

 You should see a GraphQL response :)